The quartic Blochnium: an anharmonic quasicharge superconducting qubit: Introduction

 \section{Introduction}

-The remarkable achievement of quantum advantage reached with the {\it Sycamore} \cite{arute2019quantum} and the {\it Zuchongzhi} \cite{wu2021strong} chips has strongly boosted superconducting qubits as a one of the leading platform for quantum information and computation \cite{kjaergaard2020superconducting,huang2020superconducting,siddiqi2021engineering,bravyi2022future}.
-Yet, the current available quantum devices are still affected by errors that originate from the interactions with the environment.
-Although the latter can be in principle completely eliminated via implementation of quantum error correction \cite{gottesman1997stabilizer}, in the present context of the so-called noise intermediate-scale quantum (NISQ) era it is stil very important to mitigate the sources of error at the hardware level.
-Since the construction of the superconducting charge box \cite{nakamura1999coherent,gambetta2017building} the most successful superconducting qubit has been with no doubt the transmon \cite{koch2009charging}, thanks to its intrinsic simplicity and its insensitivity to charge fluctuations.
-Yet, strong flux sensitivity, typically introduced to tune the Josephson energy, and a very weakly anharmonic spectrum still represent one of the most limiting aspects of the transmon design and novel approaches are highly desirable.
+Superconducting qubits are nowadays one of the leading hardware platforms for quantum information and quantum computation purposes \cite{kjaergaard2020superconducting,huang2020superconducting,siddiqi2021engineering,bravyi2022future}.
+In a future universal quantum computer, errors that originate from the interactions with the environment will be ideally completely eliminated via implementation of quantum error correction schemes \cite{gottesman1997stabilizer}.
+In the present context of the so-called noise intermediate-scale quantum (NISQ) era, it is very important to mitigate errors at the hardware level and quantum design represents a major resource in this sense.
+Since the construction of the prototypical charge box \cite{nakamura1999coherent,gambetta2017building}, the most successful superconducting qubit has been with no doubt the transmon \cite{koch2007charge-insensitive}, thanks to its intrinsic simplicity and its weak sensitivity to charge fluctuations, owing to a large shunt capacitance.
+Remarkable performances have also been demonstrated by the fluxonium \cite{manucharyan2009fluxonium,lin2018demonstration,nguyenPRX2019high-coherence,somoroff2021millisecond,zhang2021universal,nguyen2022blueprint}, that constitutes a highly coherent evolution of the flux qubit \cite{orlando1999superconducting} showing reduced sensitivity to charge noise thanks to the employment of a superinductance \cite{manucharyan2012thesis}, and represents a true competitor of the transmon.
+Multiple different designs of superconducting qubits have also been proposed, that aim at encoding an intrinsic protection in the wave function, and promising platforms definitely stand out, such as continuous variable qubits \cite{lloyd1999quantum,gottesman2001encoding,ofek2016extending,hu2019quantum,campagne-Ibarcq2020quantum}, $0-\pi$ and parity-protected qubits \cite{blatter2001design,protopopov2004anomalous,kitaev2006protected,gladchenko2009superconducting,smith2020superconducting,gyenis2021experimental,chirolli2021enhanced,chirolli2022swap,smith2022magnifying,calzona2023multi-mode,calzona2023anomalous}, and the bifluxon \cite{kalashnikov2020bifluxon}.